Creating Custom Balusters and Railing Panels

 Balusters is chosen on the Rail Style panel of the Railing Specification dialog

 4. On the Newels/Balusters panel, there are different sections for Newels/Posts, Balusters, and Panels.
-Depending on the option chosen in step 3, either the Balusters or Panels section will be grayed out.
+Depending on the option chosen in Step 3, either the Balusters or Panels section will be grayed out.

 Selecting the Library button next to the Baluster Type on the Newels/Balusters panel of the Railing Specification dialog